chromatic-solfege/chromatic-solfege/readme.md

 ```javascript
 console.log( c.transposeScript( 'do do [ re mi ] { sol la }' ) ); // 'do [ re mi ] { sol la }'
 ```

+These characters are used to pass command sequences to Lilypond after the processing.

 ### Chromatic-Solfege Note Name Identifier Specification